rajeshdh/yellowcake/content/pages/contact.md

     lng: '153.2432449'
     mapLink: ''
 meta:
-  description: This is a meta description.
+  description: Leave me a message here and I will try to get back to you as soon as possible.
-  title: Contact Page
+  title: Contact
 ---

 # Example contact form

+Leave me a message here and I will try to get back to you as soon as possible.

-For a quicker reply send me a dm on  [Twitter](https://twitter.com/paharihacker/).
+For a quicker reply send me a message/tweet on  [Twitter](https://twitter.com/paharihacker/).